wwanxh/homebridge-tuya-web/README.md

 - `username` Required.
 The username for the account that is registered in the Android/iOS App.
 - `password` Required.
 The password for the account that is registered in the Android/iOS App.
 - `countryCode` Required.
 Your account [country code](https://www.countrycode.org/), e.g., 1 for USA or 86 for China.
 - `platform` Optional.
-The App where your account is registered. `tuya` for Tuya Smart, `smart_life` for Smart Life, `jinvoo_smart` for Jinvoo Smart.
+The App where you registered your account. `tuya` for Tuya Smart, `smart_life` for Smart Life, `jinvoo_smart` for Jinvoo Smart.
 Defaults to `tuya`.
 - `pollingInterval` Optional.
 Defaults to empty which entails no polling.
 The frequency in **seconds** that the plugin polls the cloud to get device updates.
-When the devices are exclusively controlled through Homebridge, you can set this to a low frequency (high interval number, e.g. 180 = 3 minutes).
+When you exclusively control the devices through Homebridge, you can set this to a low frequency (high interval number, e.g. 1800 = 30 minutes).

 > :warning: Sign-in with Apple is **not** supported and, due to limitations imposed by Apple, will probably never be supported :warning:

+All options outlines below are optional, they are useful to provide finer control on the working of the plugin.

 ## Overruling Device Types